Earwigs

 Description

 Earwigs are of the order Dermaptera and are a nocturnal insect.
-They have a slender body that's about an inch long with a deep reddish-brown color.
+They have a slender body that's about an inch long, with a deep reddish-brown color.
 If you're wondering if the insect you're seeing is an earwig or cockroach, you can distinguish earwig insects from cockroaches by the noticeable pinchers protruding from their hind end: males have curved pinchers and females have straight pinchers.
-Earwigs are also longer and narrower than cockroaches, which tend to be rounder.
-Earwigs are not venomous but will pinch when disturbed.
+Earwigs are longer and narrower than cockroaches, which tend to be rounder.
+Earwigs are not venomous, but will pinch when disturbed.

 Breeding Habits